kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 }
 ```
 External-provisioner will be modified so that modifying PVC by adding VolumeGroupName will trigger a ModifyVolume call (a new CSI controller RPC) to CSI driver.

-## Graduation Criteria
-### Alpha
-* Initial feature implementation, including:
-  * Volume group.
-  * Volume group snapshot.
-* Sample implementation in the csi-driver-host-path.
-* Reviews from vendors whose storage systems can support this feature.
-* Add basic unit tests.

-### Alpha -> Beta
-* Unit tests and e2e tests outlined in design proposal implemented.

-### Beta -> GA
-* Volume group and group snapshot support is added to multiple CSI drivers.
-* Volume group and group snapshot feature deployed in production and have gone through at least one K8s upgrade.

-## Test Plan
-### Unit tests
-* Unit tests for external volume group and group snapshot controller.
-* Unit tests for modified code path of external-provisioner and external-snapshotter.

-### E2E tests
-* e2e tests for external volume group and group snapshot controller.
-* e2e tests for modified code path of external-provisioner and external-snapshotter.
-* Add stress and scale tests before moving from beta to GA.

 ## Production Readiness Review Questionnaire